Best Resume Formats: A Guide for 2023

 - Used analytical skills to respond to issues.

-- Worked hand in hand with management to create a new product placement strategy.
+- Worked hand-in-hand with management to create a new product placement strategy.

 - Mediated between customers and the service team.